coderefinery/manuals/hackmd-mechanics.md

 Other hints:

+- Use `+1` to agree with a statement or question (we are more likely to comment on it).

 - Please leave some blank lines at the bottom

 - Please don't "select all", it highlights for everyone and adds a